iKintosh/k8s-airflow-deployment/README.md

 # airflow-k8s

+## USE CREDENTIALS FROM .env-example AT YOUR OWN RISK

 - Make a deployment for the Airflow Webserver, Use the `apache/airflow:2.1.4` image
 - Expose the webserver to network traffic from outside of the cluster
 - Make a pod running Postgres